uivraeus/7dbs/README.md

 ### How to access

 The "shell" can be started via `docker exec` into container.
-Convenience alias/functions are defined to make this easier:
+Convenience aliases are defined to make this easier:

 Interactive mode: